Envek/rubyconfau-threads-callbacks/slides.md

 ```

 <!--
-Because there is no guarantee that the same thread will be used to execute the block, especially if you use higher-level concurrencty primitives like thread pools or promises from the `concurrent-ruby` gem.
+Because sometimes there will be no guarantee that the same thread will be used to execute the same block, especially if you use higher-level concurrencty primitives like thread pools or promises from the `concurrent-ruby` gem.

 Or, most probably if some library uses them internally, and you don't aware of that…
 -->